jillusc/Filmofiles/README.md

 The following user story was scoped out of the project due to time constraints:

 * Search for film reviews<br>
-As a User I can search for a film by title, genre, year and director so that I can read reviews of films of my choosing.<br>
+As a user I can search for a film by title, genre, year and director so that I can read reviews of films of my choosing.<br>
 AC1 - A search bar is displayed with an enter key.<br>
 AC2 - The user can input a case-insensitive search criterion (title, genre, year, director name).<br>
 AC3 - Upon submission, the database is queried and returns a list of film titles matching the submitted search criterion.<br>